Pedroche: Convent

-The Convento de Nuestra Señora de la Concepción is a mudéjar building the year 500 b.c.
+The Convento de Nuestra Señora de la Concepción is a mudéjar building the year 500 BC.

 El Salvador (church)

 Its construction is Catholic Monarchs, the stones of the Castle advantage previously demolished.
 Its clear structure can be seen Mudejar.
 It has three naves and can be classified among the religious monuments of the thirteenth century and fourteenth centuries, whose construction began after completion of the Reconquista by Fernando III.
 The head of the temple was built in the fifteenth century and was decorated with paintings of this era that can still be seen behind the Baroque altar.
 An original coffered ceiling in good condition, covers the central nave was made in the fifteenth century, all multicolored and beautiful execution.
 Striking is the small coffered ceiling over the Baptistery.